Real-time Velocity Profile Optimization for Time-Optimal Maneuvering with Generic Acceleration Constraints: RESULTS

 \subsection{Preprocessing: Path Generation}

 Our FBGA computes the time-optimal speed profile along a given path.
-For each racetrack and vehicle (Section \ref{sec:vehicle_racetrack}), the path is generated by solving a free-trajectory minimum-lap-time OCP (MLT-OCP), using the formulation in \cite{piccinini2025howoptimal} and the solver Pins \cite{biral2016notes}.
+For each racetrack and vehicle (Sec. \ref{sec:vehicle_racetrack}), the path is generated by solving a free-trajectory minimum-lap-time OCP (MLT-OCP), using the formulation in \cite{piccinini2025howoptimal} and the solver Pins \cite{biral2016notes}.
 The MLT-OCP uses a point-mass model with longitudinal and lateral dynamics, and enforces the same g-g-v constraints as in \eqref{eq_OCP_problem}.
-From the resulting minimum-time lap, we extract the curvilinear abscissas $\boldsymbol s$ and curvatures $\boldsymbol \kappa$, which we use as inputs to both our FBGA and OCP$_\mathrm{bench}$.
-We remark that the path can be obtained with other methods according to the application (\eg{} experimental, geometrical, \emph{etc}.).
+From the resulting minimum-time lap, we extract the curvilinear abscissas $\boldsymbol s$ and curvatures $\boldsymbol \kappa$, used for both our FBGA and OCP$_\mathrm{bench}$.
+We remark that the path can be obtained with other methods according to the application (\eg{} from experimental data, or geometrical optimization), and does not need to be generated by an OCP.